afranson/cl-gnuplot/README.md

 Interact with gnuplot via common lisp in a simple, intuitive manner.
 Made specifically for easy plotting of 2d and 3d data.

 # Quick Example
-Load data with plt:basic-read-file, plot functions by providing x data and a function, throw it all into one call to plt:plot with all your settings and you're off to the races.
+Load data with plt:basic-read-file, plot functions by providing x data and a function, throw it all into one call to plt:plot with all your settings and you're off to the races. ```(plt:help :grid)``` will print gnuplot help info for grid (or any other command). ```(plt:show :grid)``` prints the current state of grid (or any other command).
 ```
 (require 'cl-gnuplot)
 (plt:reset)